drhyrum/2022-machine-learning-security-evasion-competition/biometric/README.md

 Images are provided in a PNG format with filenames ranging from 0-9 representing user IDs.

+### Challenge

+Contest participants compete in crafting efficient evasion and impersonation attacks against the facial recognition model.

+The goal is to modify user photos to evade an original identity and impersonate a target identity while preserving image quality.

 ### <a name='requirements'></a>Face recognition evasion track submission requirements
 A valid face recognition evasion evasion submission consists of the following: